Bill Davis Racing: Truck No. 5 history

 The No. 5 truck started out in 2004 at Bang!
 Racing as the No. 42 driven by Mike Skinner.
 Skinner started the year with two top-fives, but his performance began to decline, and his team was sold to Davis, changing to the No. 5, starting at the Las Vegas 350.
-He won two poles and had a sixth-place run at the season-ending race at Homestead-Miami Speedway.
+He won two poles and had a sixth-place run at the season-ending race at Homestead.
 In 2005, he won seven poles and two races, at Bristol and Richmond respectively, finishing fifth in points.
-In 2006, he had thirteen top-tens including a win at Las Vegas Motor Speedway, and almost won the 2007 championship before suffering tire failures in the season finale.
+In 2006, he had thirteen top-tens including a win at Las Vegas, and almost won the 2007 championship before suffering tire failures in the season finale.
 Skinner was signed to drive for TRT through the 2009 season.
 However, due to concerns over the economy, the team shut down the entire truck program, with Skinner taking the number 5 with him to Randy Moss Motorsports.